 Scientist (academic and industrial) and author

 I specialise in the new frontiers in biological science, especially in relation to the human genome and our ever-evolving view of how this operates.
-It’s great to be able to communicate to students about how much we still don’t really understands and why science continues to be so exciting.
+It’s great to be able to communicate to students about how much we still don’t really understand and why science continues to be so exciting.
 I also really enjoy sharing my experiences of being a professional scientist and the number of unexpected opportunities this has created for me.

 Because of my popular science books I have carried out a lot of public engagement work.
 This includes giving a large number of talks at schools but these are almost always private.
 I grew up in council housing and went to state schools, and really want to help in any way I can to ensure that the students from the same background as me get access to the same level of inspiration as their privately educated counter-parts.